Over 2,000 years ago, Hippocrates

 Switch to Natural Products Wherever Possible

-Some toxins are simply unavoidable, such as those found in the air we breathe.
-But to reduce the overall amount of toxins that wind up in your digestive system, try switching to natural household cleaning products, laundry detergents, makeup and body care products.
+Some toxins are unavoidable, such as those in the air we breathe.
+But to reduce the toxins in your digestive system, try switching to natural household cleaning products, laundry detergents, makeup, and body care products.